juxt/bidi/README.md

 The implementation is based on Clojure protocols which allows the route syntax to be extended outside of this library.

-Built in types are available but you can also create your own.
-Here are a list of the built-in ones, it should give you an idea what is possible.
-If you add your own types, please consider contributing them to the project so that others can benefit.
+Built-in records are available but you can also create your own.
+Below is a description of the built-in ones and should give you an idea what is possible.
+If you add your own types, please consider contributing them to the project.
 Make sure you test that your types in both directions (for URI matching and formation).

 ### Redirect